Released - 2006

 - Finally, another of my site visitors has suggested that the Boys may have considered this concert and album as a means of "solidifying" their status as "something more than just a pop group, but a musical act with a legacy and whose ambitions have been fully (almost?) realized."
 In other words, it was a "concrete" means of asserting themselves as a "solid" artists.

 It may be any or all of these things, a pun working at multiple levels.
 Whatever the case, fans greatly appreciated this special recording of the Pet Shop Boys at the top of their game as live performers.
-It's unfortunate, however, that Neil and Chris didn't see fit to record this show on video for DVD release, which surely have made it an even greater testimonial to their talents.
+It's unfortunate, however, that Neil and Chris didn't see fit to record this show on video for DVD release, which surely have made it an even greater testament to their talents.

 Note: The following links will take you to the sections for the albums on which each song originally appeared.
 Please keep this in mind for "navigational" purposes.